aws-samples/startup-kit-templates/README.md

 workloads on AWS.
 Components include a VPC, a bastion host, and an (optional) relational database.

 The VPC template is the foundation for everything else.
-It creates a VPC containing the following network resources:
+It creates a VPC that includes the following network resources:
 - Two public subnets.
 - Two private subnets.
+- A NAT Gateway to allow instances in private subnets to communicate with AWS services.
-- Route table with Internet Gateway for public subnets.
+- Two route tables, one for public subnets and the other for private subnets.
 - Security groups for an app, load balancer, database, and bastion host.

-The bastion host is used to connect to instances with private IP addresses in the application's security group.
+The bastion host is used to provide SSH access to instances with private IP addresses in the application's security group.

 Optionally, a relational database can be created using the db.cfn.yml template.
 Either a MySQL or PostgreSQL database is created in the Amazon Relational Database Service